-Electricity, Plumbing and Heating
+1. Electricity, Plumbing and Heating

-Many rural areas remained without electric power until the 1930s.
+However, many rural areas remained without electric power until the 1930s.

 Electricity led to many other inventions like refrigeration and air conditioning, which appeared in commercial use by 1903.
 It also led to many modern kitchen appliances like electric stoves, dishwashers and toasters.

-Transportation and Communication
+2. Transportation and Communication

-Millions of telephones were in use by the 1910s including international lines.
-Many of these phones had rotary dial.
+Millions of telephones were in use by the 1910s, including international lines.
+Many of these phones had a rotary dial.
 Telephone numbers were shorter than today, but you’re probably familiar with one of the early telephone providers – Bell.

 The telephone allowed people to stay in communication with friends and family.
 It also allowed people to place orders, and it created new positions – telephone operators and receptionists – that were filled by women.

 There are small ways, too, in which modern technology was present in Edwardian households.
-Here are three examples:

 - Fancy some entertainment at night?
 People had been listening to records on their gramophones and phonographs for decades by 1910.